Electromagnetic Casimir-Polder Interaction for a Conducting Cone: Introduction

 Along with the standard plane, cylinder, and sphere geometries for which there exist analytic expressions in terms of scattering modes for the Green's function in the presence of a perfect conductor, the conducting wedge \cite{PhysRevD.20.3063,BREVIK1996157}, which also models a cosmic string \cite{PhysRevD.34.1918}, is a case where the Green's function can be obtained analytically as a mode sum, by imposing the wedge boundary conditions through a discrete, fractional angular momentum index.
-However, one can also use analytic continuation to a continuous, complex angular momentum to express this Green's function in terms of the $T$-matrix for scattering in the angular (rather than radial) variable \cite{Maghrebi6867}, an approach that then extends to the case of the cone and puts the Green's function into a form that is more directly analogous to the sphere, cylinder, and plane results.
+However, one can also use analytic continuation to a continuous, complex angular momentum to express this Green's function in terms of the $T$-matrix for scattering in the angular (rather than radial) variable \cite{Oberhettinger,Carslaw,Felsen,Maghrebi6867}, an approach that then extends to the case of the cone \cite{Maghrebi6867} and puts the Green's function into a form that is more directly analogous to the sphere, cylinder, and plane results.
 Mathematically, this approach is based on the Mehler-Fock and Kontorovich-Lebedev transforms \cite{index_transforms}.
 The complex angular momentum approach requires that we consider only imaginary frequencies, however, so while it is well-suited to equilibrium problems at both zero and nonzero temperature, it cannot be applied to heat transfer \cite{PhysRevB.86.115423}, which must be computed on the real axis.

 All of these calculations allow for investigation of the Casimir-Polder interaction near a sharp edge or tip, where the derivative expansion approach \cite{PhysRevD.84.105031,PhysRevD.90.081702,Bimonte_2012,PhysRevA.94.022509,MaterialGradient} is not applicable, yielding semi-analytic results in terms of a small number of integrals and sums.
 But this approach is limited to perfect conductors, and as a result complements calculations based on surface current methods \cite{Johnson_2007,Reid:2009aa,Johnson_2013,Bimonte_2021}, which are more complex numerically but applicable to more general geometries and materials.
+Recent work using the multiple scattering surface method, in which one combines expansions in scattering between and within objects \cite{PhysRevLett.130.200401} provides a particularly relevant comparison by demonstrating the Casimir force between a dielectric wedge and plane.

 Here we use the analytically continued scattering formalism to calculate the Casimir-Polder force of a conducting cone on a polarizable atom, as might arise, for example, in the case of a particle beam passing by an atomic force microscope.
 We begin by reviewing the wedge calculation in the discrete angular momentum approach, and show how to obtain the same result using the analytic continuation approach.
 We then extend this calculation to the case of the cone, obtaining a result in terms of a sum and integral over angular momentum variables.
 For the special case where the particle lies on the cone axis, the calculation simplifies to a single integral.
 This calculation can be straightforwardly extended to frequency-dependent polarizability and nonzero temperature, although in those cases an additional sum or integral over frequency must be done numerically.